Bogyoke Aung San Park: History

-A significant feature of the park is a bronze statue of General Aung San, unveiled on 13 February 1955, on what would have been his 40th birthday.
-The 8.33 ft statue, depicting him in a thoughtful pose, was crafted by an English sculptor, Bainbridge Copnell, in collaboration with Myanmar artist U San Pe.
-The inscriptions on its pedestal were suggested by notable figures such as poets Zawgyi and Min Thu Wun, former Prime Minister U Nu, the third Secretary-General of the United Nations U Thant, and Colonel Ba Shin.
-At the opening ceremony, U Nu read the Gettysburg Address.
+After independence, the park was renamed after Aung San, and the previous monument was replaced with a bronze statue of him.
+The statue was unveiled on 13 February 1955, on Aung San's 40th birthday.
+Standing 8 feet 4 inches (2.54 m) tall, it was created by English sculptor Bainbridge Copnell in collaboration with Myanmar artist San Pe.
+The inscriptions on the pedestal were suggested by poets Zawgyi and Min Thu Wun, former Prime Minister U Nu, United Nations Secretary-General U Thant, and Colonel Ba Shin.

-The park was upgraded in July 2020, in commemoration of the 73rd Anniversary of Martyrs' Day.
+The park was upgraded in July 2020, in commemoration of the 73rd anniversary of Martyrs' Day.